ankorstore/yokai/docs/tutorials/http-application.md

 You should receive a response with status `201` (created), and with the created gopher representation.

-You can check the [fxhttpserver](../modules/fxhttpserver.md#handlers-registration) module documentation if you need more information about registering handlers.
+You can check the [HTTP server](../modules/fxhttpserver.md#handlers-registration) module documentation if you need more information about registering handlers.

-#### List HTTP handler
+#### List handler

 Let's now create a `ListGopherHandler` to handle requests on `[GET] /gophers` to list gophers: